helenmurugan/scrambled-tech/README.md

 * Complete the game for my selected level.
 * See how well I scored.
 * View the leaderboard.
-* Exit the application gracefully, only when I choose to.
+* Exit the application gracefully, only if I choose to.

 As a returning and/or frequent user I want to:
 * Complete the level in a faster time to improve my score.